7 minutes

 GROUP BY OS

-The output is that we now have a row per OS version an a count of how many systems that have this OS:
+The output is that we now have a row for each OS version and a count of how many systems have that OS:

-As you can see, the VQL language is quite powerful, and will give the responder the ability to quickly collect data or to get an overview of data collected from hosts.
-In fact, all hunts in Velociraptor is actually VQL statements made to query systems for information.
+As you can see, the VQL language is quite powerful and provides the responder with the ability to quickly collect data or to gain an overview of the data collected from hosts.
+In fact, all hunts in Velociraptor are actually VQL statements made to query systems for information.

 Installing artefacts from ‘Artifact Exchange’

-There are a lot of artefacts already build in to Velociraptor, but a really neat feature of the whole Velociraptor universe is the Artifact Exchange.
+There are many artefacts already built into Velociraptor, but a really neat feature of the entire Velociraptor universe is the Artifact Exchange.
 The exchange is a collection of artefacts contributed by the community.
-This means that if you are using Velociraptor and make a really awesome query, that are not already part of the normal system you can submit it to the exchange and share with everyone else so they can benefit from it, and find even more bad stuff in environments.
+This means that if you are using Velociraptor and make an amazing query that is not already part of the standard system, you can submit it to the exchange and share it with everyone else so they can benefit from it and discover even more interesting things in environments.

-The ‘Artifact Exchange’ needs to be imported in to the Velociraptor server.
-That can be done by running the artefact Server.Import.ArtifactExchange
+The ‘Artifact Exchange’ needs to be imported into the Velociraptor server.
+This can be done by running the artefact Server.Import.ArtifactExchange

-on the Velociraptor server itself - Go to the ‘Server Artifact’ menu and create a new collection.
-From the drop down choose the Server.Import.ArtifactExchange
+directly on the Velociraptor server.
+Navigate to the ‘Server Artifact’ menu and create a new collection.
+From the dropdown menu, select the Server.Import.ArtifactExchange

 artefact and press launch:

-All artefacts from the exchange are now imported in to the server and can now be used in hunts.
+All artifacts from the exchange are now imported into the server and can be used in hunts.

 Hunting

-Now that we have scratched the surface of VQL and how to use it in hunts, lets dig in to some of the more power usages of hunts and VQL in Velociraptor.
-This section is a collection of different hunts that I have found useful, and would like to share.
+Now that we have scratched the surface of VQL and how to use it in hunts, let’s delve into some of the more powerful applications of hunts and VQL in Velociraptor.
+This section is a collection of different hunts that I have found useful and would like to share.

 Finding renamed executables

-One thing we often see in cases is the usage of psexec or use of LOLBINs, example: use of rundll32.exe
+One thing we often observe in cases is the use of psexec or the utilization of LOLBINs, for example: employing rundll32.exe

-to run a dll on the host.
-These methods are sometimes block by security programs to prevent threat actors from using them to run arbitrary code on the systems, and the threat actors therefore often find clever ways to circumvent detection.
-One of the ways is to copy the executable to another place.
+to execute a dll on the host.
+Security programs sometimes block these methods to prevent threat actors from executing arbitrary code on the systems, prompting them to discover ingenious ways to evade detection.
+One such method is copying the executable to another location.

 to x.exe